The Father and the Philosopher. Saving the Husserl archives

 At first an exciting story about smuggling manuscripts set against the backdrop of the persecution of Jews before and during World War II, this book indirectly develops into a history of European philosophy in the twentieth century.
 The narrative features almost all the great philosophers of the European continent: Edmund Husserl, Martin Heidegger, Emmanuel Levinas, Jacques Derrida, Maurice Merleau-Ponty, Paul Ricoeur, Roman Ingarden, Edith Stein, Jean-Paul Sartre, and many others.
 It also tells the tale of a modern professor of philosophy who turns into an efficient manager to realise his dream: bringing the Husserl archives to safety.

 ‘The Father and the Philosopher’ was very well received by critics.
-A third print run is imminent.
+A fourth print run is imminent.

 This book deserves an international audience.Stefan Hertmans